Scource/NewWebsite/README.md

 #### PostgresDB setup

-- Migrate data to new DB
+- Migrate tables to new DB
   `docker-compose exec backend python manage.py migrate`

 * Create first user in new DB